phantomics/april/README.md

 #(23)
 ```

-Let's explain some more about what's going on in that code.
+Let's learn some more about what's going on in that code.
 The sub-parameters of (:state) are:

 #### :count-from